MANCHESTER TRAILS:

 Heritage Trail:

-Starting from the Hands Across the Merrimack Bridge in Manchester [Central Section]; The Heritage Trail travels North & South along the Eastern Side of the river.
+The Heritage Trail travels North & South along the Eastern Side of the river.
 From the end of the bridge a paved path leads down to the trail.

-Heading North; The wide paved Heritage Trail travels high above the river and takes you past the Bank of NH Delta Dental Stadium, home of the NH Fisher Cats to Line Dr and the Stark Landing boat launch at 0.2 miles.
+Heading North; The wide, paved Heritage Trail travels high above the river and takes you past the Bank of NH Delta Dental Stadium, home of the NH Fisher Cats to Line Dr and the Stark Landing boat launch at 0.2 miles.
 Travel right out Line Drive and pick up a paved path out to S Commercial St.

 Piscataquog Trail:

-Starting from the Hands Across the Merrimack Bridge in Manchester [Eastern End]; You travel West across the Merrimack River on the wood decked, refurbished RR trestle bridge.
+Starting from the Hands Across the Merrimack Bridge in Manchester [Eastern End]; You travel Northwest, across the Merrimack River on the wood decked, refurbished RR trestle bridge.
 Great views.
 After crossing the river you travel over I-293 and come to a set of stairs leading down to the 2nd Street parking lot.
 You then cross over 2nd St via an old RR bridge and cross 3rd St at grade (here you can bike down to the parking lot).
 The paved trail is wide and travels through an urban/residential area.
 A cross-walk takes you over busy S Main St at 0.4 miles.
 You then travel through a below grade cut and through a couple of tunnels underneath Parker St and Granite St. The trail becomes more wooded as you travel above the Piscataquog River on your left along a berm at 0.7 miles.
 You come to a parking lot on your right off Douglas Street at 1.3 miles, then some athletic fields along both sides of the trail.
 Come to Electric Ave at 1.7 miles, just below the Nazaire Biron Bridge (Pinard St/Kelley St).

 Continue straight across the Piscataquog River via an arched iron bridge.
 Dam to your left.
 Then travel along a high berm to the Goffstown town line at 2 miles where the trail continues along the Goffstown Rail Trail .

-Heritage Trail-Bedford Section:
+Heritage Trail; Bedford Section:

 Starting from the Moores Crossing Road parking lot in Bedford [Southern End]; Porto-Potty and Map Board.